knpuniversity/symfony4/sfcasts/mailer/unit-test.md

 it simple. *Now* we can say `$email = $mailer->sendWelcomeMessage()` and we can check pretty much *anything* on that email.

-I'll paste in some asserts.
+I'll paste in some asserts:

+[[[ code('5e9fb75299') ]]]

+***TIP
+In Symfony 4.4 and higher, use `new Address()` - it works the same way as the `NamedAddress` we use here.
+***

 These check the subject, that the email is sent to exactly one person *and* checks to make sure that the "to" has the right info.

-[[[ code('5e9fb75299') ]]]

 Let's give this a try!
 Move over and run: